• Skip to main content

 • Salt - Enhances the flavor of all ingredients.

 • Plain Yogurt - Plain yogurt is a staple ingredient in our house and we also use it as a healthier alternative to sour cream.
-We eat it for breakfast flavored with berries and Homemade Granola, and use a dollop on our Chili and Baked Potatoes!
+We eat it for breakfast flavored with berries and Homemade Granola, use it to make Mac & Cheese for Kids, Mediterranean Hummus and Avocado Bean Dip.
 I gave up buying sour cream long ago because it would always go bad before I used the whole container.
-The taste of plain yogurt is very similar, and without the added colors and sugars, it's a versatile and healthy ingredient in my protein pancakes.
+Now we use a dollop of yogurt on our Beef Vegetable Chili and Loaded Baked Potatoes!
+The taste of plain yogurt is very similar, and without the added colors and sugars, it's a versatile and healthy ingredient in these protein pancakes.
 Plain greek yogurt or vanilla flavored yogurt would work too, but give you slightly different pancakes.

 • Orange Juice - Orange juice gives you an acid, much like in buttermilk pancakes.
 It reacts with the baking powder to give you nice fluffy protein pancakes.